bwalshe/simple_http_server/README.md

 pages then users are not going to see any results until everyone ahead of them gets served, it's going to look like the site is broken and they will probably hit refresh, generating a new request which goes to the back of the queue.
-If the server is supporting a real time system, then the efect could be even more disasterous.
+If the server is supporting a real time system, then the effect could be even more disastrous.
 One slow request could cause all the requests that come after it to be delayed - instead of missing our SLA on one request, we end up missing it on **every** request.
-Even if we can engineer `process_request()` to complete in a split second, we can never garauntee that `read()` and `write()` will be quick.
+Even if we can engineer `process_request()` to complete in a split second, we can never guarantee that `read()` and `write()` will be quick.
 They are transferring data over a network so they are outside of our control.
-The simple solution to this is pretty straightforward: for each new connection spin up a thread to do the read/pocess/write steps.
+The simple solution to this is pretty straightforward: for each new connection spin up a thread to do the read/process/write steps.
 If one of the requests ends up being slow, it's fine, the others will be unaffected.

 ![Using threads to serve requests](docs/threaded_http.svg)